 Here are the four parts of Medicare and what they cover:

-- Part A: Inpatient care in a hospital or skilled nursing facility.
+Covers the care you receive while an inpatient at a hospital or skilled nursing facility.

-- Part B: Doctor visits, routine medical services (e.g., flu shots) and emergency medical services.
+Covers doctor visits, routine medical services such as flu shots, and emergency medical services.

 2. Missing the initial Medicare enrollment window may result in penalties

 Initial Enrollment Period: This period is a seven-month window that begins three months before you turn 65.
 If you sign up for Original Medicare, the initial enrollment for Medigap, known as your Medigap Open Enrollment, starts six months after initial enrollment in Part B.

 If you don’t enroll during this initial period, you may face penalties for late enrollment.
 The Medicare program doesn’t send reminders.

 If you are still working at age 65 and have employer-sponsored insurance, you may be able to enroll late in Medicare without penalty.
 Review the details of your situation carefully, and keep in mind that COBRA coverage does not exempt you from the penalty.